axel-t81/kojrey-portfolio-site/README.md

-# portfolio-site
+# kojrey-portfolio-site

+### Description
-A portfolio site for Kojrey as my skills and work progress
+The repo for kojreycodes.com, a portfolio site to display my learning progress from March 2024.

+### Current Goal
+Review and assess site after not updating for over 6 months.